Ultrasound imaging, or sonography, is the use of high-frequency sound waves to produce images of various structures of the body.

-Ultrasound is used to evaluate the fetus in pregnant women as well as to study structures in the abdomen such as the liver, spleen, gall bladder, and kidneys.
+Ultrasound is most often used to evaluate the fetus in a pregnant woman, as well as to study structures in the abdomen such as the liver, spleen, gall bladder, and kidneys.
 It is also used to study the uterus, ovaries, and breasts.
-Specialized computers within the equipment analyze the patterns of the echoes returned.
 Soft tissue regions of the extremities can also be evaluated.
-Ultrasound is particularly important in evaluating obstetrical patients.

 - Infant hips

 - Rectal cancer staging

 - Ultrasound-guided biopsy of the breast, prostate, and thyroid